ConorOBrien-Foxx/Myby/README.md

 Example: `VACVAA -> (VA)C((VA)A)`

-## Trains
+### Trains
  - 2-train is an Atop (as in APL)
  - 3-train is a Fork (as in J/APL)
  - A noun present in a Train is treated as a constant function returning itself, hence all nouns are really just niladic verbs

-## Instruction Encoding
+### Instruction Encoding
 When specified, X/Y refers to the Unary/Binary behavior, respectively.
-X will indicate an unassigned behavior.
+A variable will indicate an unassigned behavior.

 | Hex code | Meaning |
 |----------|---------|